 \item finite extensions of the $p$-adic numbers $\mathbb{Q}_{p}$ (Non-Archimedean local fields of characteristic zero)

 \item the field of formal Laurent series $F_{q}((T))$ over a finite field $F_{q}$, where $q$ is a power of $p$ (Non-Archimedean local fields of characteristic $p$), \end{itemize}

 cf. \cite{Weil}.
-On any local number field supports a sufficiently general theory of distributions so most of the calculations in mathematical physics can be carried out using it.
-Also, it is possible to consider continuos NNs with an adelic space of neurons:
+Any local number field supports a sufficiently general theory of distributions so most of the calculations in mathematical physics can be carried out on it.
+Also, it is possible to consider continuous NNs with an adelic space of neurons:

 where $M=2,3,\ldots,\infty$.
-Another generalization is based on the fact that $\mathbb{R}$ and $\mathbb{Q}_{p}$ are examples of locally compact topological groups.
+Another possible generalization is based on the fact that $\mathbb{R}$ and $\mathbb{Q}_{p}$ are examples of locally compact topological groups.
 This type of structure also supports a sufficiently rich theory of distributions for applications in mathematical physics.
 The extension of the results presented here to the case\ where $\Omega$ is a local number field or a locally compact topological group is not given here.
 In most of the cases, we give explicitly the hypotheses to perform a particular calculation.